 UPDATE: The College Board has offered more details about the data here.

-On Thursday, The Wall Street Journal was the first to cover the College Board’s new initiative to provide additional environmental context to colleges along with students’ SAT scores.
+The Wall Street Journal was the first to cover the College Board’s new initiative to provide additional environmental context to colleges along with students’ SAT scores.
 Since then, many more media outlets have picked up the story.
-As we usually find with stories like this, there are already a lot of sensational, misleading headlines out there.
+As we usually find with stories like this, there are a lot of sensational, misleading headlines out there.
 At Private Prep, we’re here to help you understand what this actually means and what we know so far.

 So this “adversity score” thing.
 What is it?

-Why did they make this?
+Why did they make Landscape?

 Who is using it?